RamZEWS/youch/README.md

 http://api.youch.me/content/save
 Method: POST
 Params:
-Image must be set by form data with name=file
+Image must be set by form data with name=file (extensions gif, jpg, png, jpeg)
 ```
 {
     "title": "Pass2",
     "description": "ALALA!2",
     "price_from": 10.05,
     "price_to": 205.5,
-    "is_free": 0,
+    "is_free": true / false,
+    "is_tour": true / false,
     "date_from": "2017-04-12",
     "date_to": "2017-05-20",
+    "time_from": "09:00",
+    "time_to": "21:00",
     "site": "http://site.com/",
     "phone": "9047946559",
     "city": {